 With the Citi® Double Cash Card, you can earn 2% cash back on all purchases — 1% on each purchase you make and an additional 1% when you pay for those purchases, as long as you pay the minimum due.

 Unlike some cash back credit cards, you don’t have to enroll in any programs or keep track of revolving rewards categories with the Citi® Double Cash Card.
 Also, there are no caps on the amount of cash back you can earn.

 Check out our review of the Citi® Double Cash Card for more details.

 Here’s why: You can earn bonus points for spending on travel, dining and entertainment, and redeem those rewards for gift cards, merchandise and more.

 The Citi Premier℠ Card is a flexible rewards card, so long as you don’t mind redeeming points through the Citi ThankYou program for travel, electronics, gift cards and more.

 With this card, you can earn 60,000 bonus ThankYou® Points by spending $4,000 with the card within the first three months of account opening.
 The full bonus is currently worth $600 if you redeem your points for gift cards at thankyou.com or for airfare when booked through the ThankYou Travel Center, although you might be able to get a better value if you transfer your points to a partner airline program.

 Otherwise, you’ll get three points per $1 spent on airfare and hotels, gas stations, restaurants and supermarkets, plus one point per $1 spent on all other purchases.
-As long as your account is open and current, you can earn unlimited points that don’t expire.

-This card comes with an annual fee of $95.
+This card also comes with an annual fee of $95.